-More than a story of survival, Gravity is also about perspective, it’s a reminder of just how tiny we are in a universe vast beyond comprehension.
+More than a story of survival, Gravity is also about perspective; it’s a reminder of just how tiny we are in a universe vast beyond comprehension.

-Gravity is a 2013 British-American science fiction adventure film co-written, co-edited co-produced and directed by Alfonso Cuarón.
-It stars Sandra Bullock and George Clooney as astronauts stranded in space after the mid-orbit destruction of their space shuttle, and their subsequent attempt to survive and return to Earth.
+Gravity is a 2013 British-American science fiction adventure film co-written, co-edited, co-produced, and directed by Alfonso Cuarón.
+It stars Sandra Bullock and George Clooney as astronauts stranded in space after the mid-orbit destruction of their space shuttle and their subsequent attempt to survive and return to Earth.

-Revisiting Alfonso Cuarón’s Gravity last night, reminded me off of a lot of things; first of all being what an astonishingly beautiful film it is.
-The opening shot of the distant shuttle and the still-not-visible, because they are so tiny, astronauts working on it against the backdrop of the earth, and the deep blackness of space is an unmistakable salute to Kubrick’s 2001-A Space Odyssey (1968), and a wonderfully composed preamble to what the film has in store for us.
+Revisiting Alfonso Cuarón’s Gravity last night reminded me off of a lot of things; first of all, being what an astonishingly beautiful film it is.
+The opening shot of the distant shuttle and the still-not-visible, because they are so tiny, astronauts working on it against the backdrop of the Earth, and the deep blackness of space is an unmistakable salute to Kubrick’s 2001-A Space Odyssey (1968) and a wonderfully composed preamble to what the film has in store for us.

-The effects of the sudden change in the events on the screen become heightened by the lack of sound resulting from what’s going on.
-Gravity adheres to the scientific reality of no sound occurring where there are no air molecules to transfer it.
-Another way the film uses sound is by how tiny the voices of the characters seem in contrast to the vastness of space and planet behind them.
-The film uses the backdrop of Earth and outer space to significant effect, which helps elevate the film to its extraordinary beauty and remarkable impact.
+The sudden change in the events on the screen becomes heightened by the lack of sound resulting from what’s going on.
+Gravity adheres to the scientific reality of no sound occurring with no air molecules to transfer it.
+Another way the film uses sound is by how tiny the characters’ voices seem in contrast to the vastness of space and planet behind them.
+The film uses the backdrop of Earth and outer space to significant effect, which helps elevate the movie to its extraordinary beauty and remarkable impact.

-Bullock’s character Stone’s nightmare experience of being cast off into the darkness of space without any orientation of direction or seeming hope of ever surviving is effectively brought home by the spinning camera work that transforms it into a first-hand experience.
+Bullock’s character Stone’s nightmare experience of being cast off into the darkness of space without any direction or seeming hope of ever surviving is effectively brought home by the spinning camera work that transforms it into a first-hand experience.
 The sequence that eventually gives way to her eventual rescue by the seemingly near casual, more experienced Kowalski brings home the panic-inducing reality of just how horrifying it would be to go through what she has endured.

 It only pauses for a moment before ramping up the action again.
-A fire onboard the capsule nearly results in Stone being knocked out when the propulsion caused by the fire extinguisher she uses pushes her backward into a bulkhead. (a device that appears again in one of the film’s most fantastic scenes) Bullock’s performance is remarkably good, in fact, it’s great.
-She is memorably effective in her role that calls for her to express the full spectrum of human emotions, including one of the film’s most delightfully charming moments when Stone’s character connects with a man on earth who only speaks Eskimo-Aleut who is talking about his dogs.
+A fire onboard the capsule nearly results in Stone getting knocked out when the propulsion caused by the fire extinguisher she uses pushes her backward into a bulkhead. (a device that appears again in one of the film’s most fantastic scenes) Bullock’s performance is excellent.
+It’s great.
+She is memorably effective in her role that calls for her to express the full spectrum of human emotions, including one of the film’s most delightfully charming moments when Stone’s character connects with a man on Earth who only speaks Eskimo-Aleut who is talking about his dogs.